jgrodziski/software-table-talk-questions/README.md

 # "Table Talk" Warm-up Exercise Instructions

 * Make groups of 3/4 persons from different teams/roles
-* In each group pick 3 questions from the following list related to each people skills
+* In each group pick 3/4 questions from the following list related to each people skills
 * Take 5 minutes per question to:
    * Discuss the question with your table group
    * Make a one- or two-sentence summary of your discussions
 * Reports your summary to the whole class

+The whole exercise should take about 1 hour (15 to 20 minutes for the questions conversations and 30 to 40 minutes for the reporting)

 # Questions by role